FastPeercoin/FastPeercoin/README.md

 ### What is FastPeercoin?
 It's Peercoin, but block times are sped way up.

-It's experimental af
+FastPeercoin aims to simplify the code as much as possible.

-But it's new and shiny and you can get in on the ground floor!
+It's new and shiny and you can get in on the ground floor!

 CPU mining still readily available (while supplies last).